FIWARE-TMForum/bae-integration-tests/README.md

        INFO: Server - Business Ecosystem Logic Proxy starting on port 8000*
 4. A VNC server is provided so admins may see what the tests are doing.
 In order to connect to that server you may use whatever your favourite VNC client is.
    1. I am using vinagre, for simplicity.
+But as i said, any other VNC client may be used.
    2. To connect from the host machine, connect to **localhost:5900** if in firefox, **localhost:5901** in chrome, and as soon as one of the browsers starts you should be able to see the progress.